Extgamemo/PrivatePolicyAndroid/README.md

 • Adjust:
 email: privacy@adjust.com
 privacy policy: https://www.adjust.com/terms/privacy-policy/
-• Voodoo:
-Voodoo does not collect any of your personal data and only provides an SDK package to retrieve the data collected by the above-mentioned partners.
-You can still contact them to request the deletion of their access to the partners’ interfaces.
-email: dpo@voodoo.io

 8. Changes to this privacy policy
 The Owner reserves the right to make changes to this privacy policy at any time by giving notice to its Users on this page and possibly within this Website and/or - as far as technically and legally feasible - sending a notice to Users via any contact information available to the Owner.
 It is strongly recommended to check this page often, referring to the date of the last modification listed at the bottom.